marionline/wp-itheora/readme.txt

 = Usage? =
 1. Configure wp-itheora from the wp-itheora settings page.
 2. Upload your videos on your server or in the amazon s3 cloud.
 You can use the upload forms from wp-itheora video page.
 3. Use [wp-itheora] tag in your post.
+It is not necessary to disable WordPress visual editor, like in previous version.

 = [wp-itheora] tag options? =
 You can set:
 * video, witch video you want to use (just the filename of your video);
 * width and height, dimension of video;
 * remote, tell to use video store in the cloud (true or false, default is false);
-* skin, which video-js skin to use vim, hu or tube;
+* skin, which video-js skin to use default (no skin provide), vim, hu or tube;
 * alternativeName, if you embend multiple video it is better to tell alternative name to your video;

 = How videos are stored? =